 The program provides medical students:

-- Mentored research experience with a faculty member conducting basic, clinical, translational or behavioral research in diseases and conditions related to deafness and other communication disorders.
+- A mentored research experience with a faculty member conducting basic, clinical, translational or behavioral research in diseases and conditions related to deafness and other communication disorders.
 Multidisciplinary research training experiences are encouraged.
 View potential mentors and their research areas»

 - Didactic core and elective coursework to acquire in-depth knowledge related to relevant biomedical, clinical, behavioral or clinical research techniques.
-Trainees attend weekly departmental Grand Rounds and Research Seminars and the TL1 Predoctoral Research Seminars; and are required to obtain the Certificate of Clinical Investigation (CCCI) and expected to obtain the Master of Science in Clinical Investigation (MSCI) degree.
+Trainees attend weekly departmental Grand Rounds and Research Seminars and the TL1 Predoctoral Research Seminars; and are encouraged to pursue the Certificate of Clinical Investigation (CCCI) or Master of Science in Clinical Investigation (MSCI) degree.

 - Professional development opportunities to participate in seminars, workshops, and tutorials focused on topics related to enhancing skills and career advancement.
 Trainees will present the results of their research as posters at the medical center-wide research training symposium held each fall and at a national meeting.
 The trainees will also submit the results of their research as first author to a peer-reviewed journal.

-- Tuition funding for required courses – including Certificate of Clinical Investigation (CCCI) and Master of Science in Clinical Investigation (MSCI) degree
+- Tuition remission available for coursework related to Certificate of Clinical Investigation (CCCI) and Master of Science in Clinical Investigation (MSCI) degrees

 - Travel to national meetings